Assessment support

 What if there is a dispute over a grade that is not solved?

-It is recommended to make yourself familiair with the policies for these instances (EER, Rules & Regulations of the Examination Board).
+It is recommended to make yourself familiar with the policies for these instances (EER, Rules & Regulations of the Examination Board).
 If something during the assessment process or teaching process happened that resulted in a situation that prevented students from performing well on an exam, an Examination Board can be approached by the student(s).
 An Examination Board does not deal with objections over an individual grade.
 For this, however, students can approach the Board of Appeal for Examinations (CBE), within 6 weeks of receiving the decision they want to appeal against.

-This option and ways to get more information about this, can be pointed out to the student.
+This option and ways to get more information about this can be pointed out to the student.
 You can keep a handout or link available for these circumstances.